Why did developers migrate Android applications from Java to Kotlin?: Results from the qualitative study

-{\bf{The ``Boy Scout" rule:}} Eleven developers migrated Java code to Kotlin by following the \emph{``Boy Scout Rule''}.\footnote{The name `Boy Scout Rule' was given by a developer during the interview.
-Other developers mentioned the same steps but they did not refer to them like that.} This rule says that the code is migrated if: \begin{inparaenum}[\it a) ] \item it is necessary to make a change to a Java file, and \item migrating it to Kotlin is simple (i.e., it takes little time). \end{inparaenum} Differently from those developers that completely migrated their code, developers of partially migrated apps only migrated code when there was a particular reason for doing that.
-For instance, some of those developers told us that they migrated while doing refactoring.
-As one wrote us: \quotes{Occasionally parts of the application that need refactoring are identified.
+Fourteen developers migrated Java code to Kotlin by following the \emph{``Boy Scout Rule''}.\footnote{The name `Boy Scout Rule' was coined by a developer during the interview. } This rule states that the code is migrated if: \begin{inparaenum}[a) ] \item it is necessary to change a Java file, and \item migrating it to Kotlin is simple (i.e., it takes little time). \end{inparaenum}

+Unlike from those developers that completely migrated their code, some developers of partially migrated apps only migrated code when there was a particular reason for doing so.
+For instance, some of these developers told us that they migrated while they were refactoring code.
+As one wrote: \quotes{Occasionally parts of the application that need refactoring are identified.
 When refactored, they are migrated to Kotlin}.
-Another one made refactors while converting: \quotes{I converted whenever I had to touch the file for one reason or another anyway, usually combined with a refactoring}.

-This way of migrating produces that the amount and proportion of code increase along the evolution of apps (Case 1 from previous section \ref{sec:amountincrease}).
+Another refactored while converting: \quotes{I converted whenever I had to touch the file for one reason or another anyway, usually combined with a refactoring}.
+This way of migrating causes the amount and the proportion of \new{Kotlin} code to grow along as the apps evolve.

-However, some developers remarked us that do not always follow that rule.
+However, some developers remarked that they do not always follow that rule.
 For instance, one told us: \quotes{Old classes were migrated to Kotlin when they had changes.
-Some classes are still on java because they implement hard logic}.
+Some classes are still in Java because they implement hard logic}.

+The grey literature also mentions the style of migration that follows the ``Boy Scout" rule.
+For instance, Abdelaziz \cite{AbdelAziz2020MigEnterprise} suggests: \quotes{when a Java class raises a bug and needs to be changed, [...] then you can also convert it on the spot.}